-- Student Success TM Every Choice online bystander intervention program is a required online training for all new students, orientation leaders, and resident advisors each fall.
+• Student Success TM Every Choice online bystander intervention program is a required online training for all new students, orientation leaders, and resident advisors each fall.
 The program includes information about, and links to, College policies and resources, and focuses on preparing students to intervene in situations involving sexual violence, relationship violence and stalking.
 In addition, returning students receive a "refresher program" that covers a variety of topics including consent, healthy relationships and bystander intervention.
-Contact Charity O'Connor at coconnor@hampshire.edu.l215 for more information. - Consensual Sensual: Sexual Violence Prevention is a required orientation program for all incoming students.
+Contact Zauyah Waite at zwsa@hampshire.edu [196] for more information.

+- Consensual Sensual: Sexual Violence Prevention is a required orientation program for all incoming students.
 It is a performance designed to educate and start dialogue about sexual assault, sexual violence prevention, healthy relationships, consent, and communication.
 The performance contains a series of vignettes with examples of consent conversations, bystander strategies, and stories of support for both survivors and those who have perpetuated violence.
 The cast and crew consists of sexual violence survivors, allies, consent educators, trauma counselors, and safer sex educators.
 Small group discussions follow the performance, with professional support available.
-Contact Greg Narleski at gansa@hampshire.edu for more information. - Bystander Intervention Programs at Hampshire College.
+Contact Zauyah Waite at zwsa@hampshire.edu [196] for more information. - Bystander Intervention Programs at Hampshire College.
 Bystander intervention programs are designed to provide knowledge and skills to individuals who observe or witness a situation that could potentially perpetuate violence and teaches them how to intervene safely.
 This approach gives community members concrete tools to use to intervene including naming and stopping a situation, creating a distraction to disrupt a concerning interaction, calling on others for help when needed and speaking out against behaviors or actions that support rape culture.
 Student Life staff have been trained in multiple bystander intervention training models including Green Dot and Safe Passage: Say Something.
 These trainings are offered during orientation, for specific groups of student leaders, and in residence halls.
 The training is also available to staff and faculty.
-For more information, to request a training or to become involved, contact Charity O'Connor at gansa@hampshire.edu.
+For more information, to request a training or to become involved, contact Zauyah Waite at zwsa@hampshire.edu [196]

 Employee Training on sexual assault, relationship violence, and harassment, and College policies and procedures, is provided to new employees as part of their orientation and current employees receive ongoing training and related education.
 The College is committed to maintaining an education and employment environment free from harassment and discrimination and offers regular and ongoing education and awareness programs.
-Contact Greg Narleski at gansa@hampshire.edu (6) for more information.
+Contact Zauyah Waite at zwsa@hampshire.edu [196] for more information.